SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 In addition going forward we will follow a much stricter versioning scheme that will distinguish changes to the Renku Helm chart as opposed to changes to the application.
 Notably:
-- Patch changes (i.e. `0.50.1` -> `0.50.2`) indicate that there are NO changes in the Helm chart and that only application images have changed.
+- Patch changes (i.e. `0.50.1` -> `0.50.2`) indicate that there are NO changes in the Helm chart and that only appplication level bug fixes are present in the new release.
-- Minor version changes (i.e. `0.50.2` -> `0.51.0`) indicate that there are changes in the Helm chart AND potentially changes in the application images.
+- Minor version changes (i.e. `0.50.2` -> `0.51.0`) indicate that there are NO changes in the Helm chart and that only application level new features and/or application level breaking changes are present.
-- Major version changes (i.e. `0.50.0` -> `1.0.0`) will be reserved for large sweeping changes or milestones.
-These will most probably include Helm chart and application changes as well.
+- Major version changes (i.e. `0.50.0` -> `1.0.0`) will be reserved for changes in the Helm chart, either when the values file changes or when the Helm templates change.

 ## Upgrading to Renku 0.37.0
 * EDIT - `notebooks.culling.idleThresholdSeconds` in the notebooks' values file was renamed to